 However, the salary account will inherit its own benefits and the savings account won’t be considered as one.
 Speaking of benefits a salary account generally is a zero balance account.

-And also in this case, one salary account can only be created and don’t expect to get another salary account in other branch.
+And also, in this case, one salary account can only be created and don’t expect to get another salary account in another branch.

 Is the customer number same for all the bank accounts in a bank ?